 - Once the jaggery syrup is ready, add the amaranth flour, chickpea flour, cardamom powder and crushed almond.

-- Mix them well.
-Do this in low heat.
+Mix them well.
+Do this on low heat.

 - Add the ghee in stages, that will help you measure the exact amount of ghee required.

 - Keep stirring in low heat till everything starts forming into a solid lump or mass.

 - Keep a greased plate ready before hand.